stefanherdy/deep-learning-semantic-segmentation-data-preprocessing-utils/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. :copyright: 2021 Stefan Herdy